jaemk/misc/adventofcode2023/README.md

-# advent of code 2021
+# advent of code 2023

-Use `get-input.sh` to pull puzzle input:
+`cargo run` from within the rust directory will automatically pull any missing input files.
+To manually pull input files, use `get-input.sh`.

+Both methods require a `SESSION_COOKIE` env var to be set.

 * Create a `.env.local` file with:
 ```bash